Dolibarr/dolibarr/htdocs/customfields/README-CF.txt

 Just as any Dolibarr's module, just unzip the contents of this package inside your dolibarr's folder (you should be asked to overwrite some files if done right).

+ATTENTION: you need a MySQL database with INNODB.
+With MySQL >= 5.5, INNODB is default, for MySQL < 5.5 it is MyISAM so you'll have to manually switch to InnoDB.
+PostgreSQL is not supported (through you may try, I didin't).

 ===== HOW TO ADD THE SUPPORT OF A NEW MODULE =====

 == NEW WAY (simpler)